-This custom block (see Primitives and Custom Blocks, on page 800 for a definition) repeats a sequence of specified data.
+This custom block (see Primitives and Custom Blocks, on page 984 for a definition) repeats a sequence of specified data.

-The following figure shows the internal construction of this block, with reset and enable ports:
+The following figure shows the internal construction of this block, with reset and flow control ports:

 The latency of the Sequence block is 1.